hector-medina/kubernetes-microk8s/README.md

 sudo lsblk -o NAME,FSTYPE,SIZE,MOUNTPOINT,LABEL,UUID
 ````

 You should see the UUID of your disk, which is a unique identifier of it.
-Go copy it and paste this along the following settings in ``/etc/fstab`` (I asume your UUID is EC0EC3860EC347F2)
+Go copy it and paste this along the following settings in ``/etc/fstab`` (I asume your UUID is EC0EC3860EC347F2, you have a have created the /media/sda1 directory and your HDD is in NTFS format.)

 ````
-UUID EC0EC3860EC347F2 /media/sda1 ntfs-3g auto,users,permissions 0 0
+UUID=EC0EC3860EC347F2 /media/sda1 ntfs-3g auto,users,permissions 0 0
 ````

 To make sure everything is okay, reboot your system and you should be able to see your new disk in ``/media/sda1`` path.